NikkelM/Steam-App-ID-Finder/README.md

 Such a mismatch can have a number of reasons, in the case of `DEATH STRANDING` it is that Steam only has the `DEATH STRANDING DIRECTOR'S CUT` in its database, but not the original game, which leads to `Witch Strandings` being the closest match.

+**For this reason, you should always verify that the Steam App ID's for these partial matches are correct, which may require manual cleaning of the data.**

 ## Configuration

 ### Schema validation